 Relation Type Description Data flow A relation between data and a processing activity, such as between a file and a MapReduce job or vice versa.
+Sometime you may see a data flow relation without data assets.
+If that happens, it may be because they've been deleted.
+Turn on Deleted Entities in the lineage view to see the original data assets.
 Parent-child A parent-child relation.
 For example, the relation between a directory (parent) and a file (child).

-Relation Type Description Logical-physical The relation between a logical entity and its physical entity.
+Logical-physical The relation between a logical entity and its physical entity.
 For example, between a Hive query and a MapReduce job.
-Instance of The relation between an instance and its template.
-For example, an operation execution is an instance of operation.
-Instance of relations are not rendered in lineage diagrams, but you can navigate between template and instance lineage diagrams.
-See Displaying an Instance Lineage Diagram on page 62 and Displaying the Template Lineage Diagram for an Instance Lineage Diagram on page 62.
+Instance of The relation between an operation execution and its operation.
+Instance of relations are not rendered in lineage diagrams.
 Control flow A relation in which a source entity controls the data flow of the target entity.
 For example, the relation between the columns of an insert clause and the where clause of a Hive query.